Baksalyar/Metagrapher/README.md

 ```
 Will output: *matryoshka vodka babushka balalayka*

-* If you want to convert only additional UTF-characters like ♥ or ☣, for instance, you can use `symbols_en()` method:
+* If you want to convert only additional UTF-characters like ♥ or ☣, for instance, you can use the `symbols_en()` method:

 ```python
 Metagrapher('I ♥ NY and want a cup of ☕ right now!').symbols_en().lower().slugify('_')
 ```
 Will generate: *i_love_ny_and_want_a_cup_of_coffee_right_now*

-Oh, by the way, slugify() will remove any non-readable characters and provide you with ready-to-use string.
-As an argument, method `slugify()` will accept any string for delimiting words, `-` will be used by default.
+Oh, by the way, slugify() will remove any non-readable characters and provide you with a ready-to-use string.
+As an argument, method `slugify()` will accept any string for delimiting words, `-` (will be used by default).

-And, as you can possibly think, a `lower()` method will lower-case all upper-cased characters.
+And, as you might think, a `lower()` method will lower-case all upper-cased characters.

-One of the strong sides of Metagrapher is delicate case conversion.
-For instance, Metagrapher will keep right case for transliterated 'ШАПКА Юлии' by default: 'SHAPKA Yulii', other libraries will convert this string to 'ShAPKA Yulii' or even to 'SHAPKA YUlii', and 'ШАШКА ЧАПАЯ' to 'ShAShKA ChAPAYa'.
+One of the strong sides of Metagrapher is a delicate case conversion.
+For instance, Metagrapher will preserve the case for transliterated string: 'ШАПКА Юлии' by default will translate to 'SHAPKA Yulii', other libraries will convert this string to 'ShAPKA Yulii' or even to 'SHAPKA YUlii', and 'ШАШКА ЧАПАЯ' to 'ShAShKA ChAPAYa'.

-* If you intend to translate only currencies signs, like $ or €, or £, etc. to readable text, you can use `currencies_en()` method:
+* If you intend to translate only currency signs, like $ or €, or £, etc. to readable text, you can use `currencies_en()` method:

 ```python
 Metagrapher('new t-shirts for only € 3,60').currencies().slugify()
 ```
 Will generate: *New-t-shirts-for-only-EUR-360*

-* Finally, you can chain methods (and languages, accordingly) elegant and logical way:
+* Finally, you can chain methods (and languages, accordingly) in an elegant and logical way:

 ```python
 Metagrapher('Здравствуйте, ♥ Labą dieną! ∞ teşekkür 100 ₺ için')